-Paul talks about how the Corinthians gave themselves to the Lord first, then to His ministry and partnership.
-When you give to Hope, you are giving to the Lord, through giving to Hope Church.
+Paul talks about how the Macedonian Christians gave themselves to the Lord first, then to His ministry and partnership.
+When you give to Hope, you are giving to the Lord through giving to Hope Church.

 Since you excel in so many ways—in your faith, your gifted speakers, your knowledge, your enthusiasm, and your love from us—I want you to excel also in this gracious act of giving.
 (2 Cor 8:7)

 Just as we work to develop our faith, our love, and other aspects of our Christian life, so also should we work to grow in our giving.

 Now you should finish what you started.
 Let the eagerness you showed in the beginning be matched now by your giving.
 Give in proportion to what you have.
 (2 Cor 8:11)

 When we give a percentage of what we earn back to the Lord in worship, it helps us be prepared to give, cheerful givers, and consistent givers in worship to the Lord.
 A good percentage to aim for is a tithe, or a tenth (10%).
 Yet, sometimes, that's out of the question to start with!
 That's ok.
 Figure a percent, give it cheerfully and consistently, and work towards developing in giving by increasing towards a tithe.